RTalaro/CMPM-121-Fuse-Me/PLAN.md

 ## Game Design Vision

 In this game, the player will gather literary components in the pursuit of developing a collection of works.
+Collect components by clicking on nearby cells.
+Craft by clicking a cell of the same type as the equipped component.

 ## Technologies